CivvyStreet: Reception

 Official ratings from the Broadcasters' Audience Research Board showed that the episode gained 7 million viewers and achieved 74th place in the British Top 100 programmes for that week.
 Whilst this spin-off episode did not achieve similar viewership to two episodes of EastEnders that week (19.1 million and 21.1 million), it did gain a higher viewership compared to other popular programmes that week, such as Yes Prime Minister (6.5 million), French and Saunders (6.4 million) and Brookside (6.2 million).

 In 1999, Steve Pratt of the Northern Echo said of the episode: "EastEnders went back to Albert Square during the Blitz in a programme called Civvy Street.
 Young actors took over familiar characters, such as Lou Beale and Ethel, in their younger days during the Second World War.
 The Queen Vic was just a spit-and-sawdust local, with Ray Sewell and his wife Lil behind the bar.
 The idea was not a success."

 In 2017, Michael Hogan from The Daily Telegraph called "CivvyStreet" an "over-ambitious wartime flashback".
 Tom Eames from Digital Spy named it one of the "TV origin stories you've probably forgotten even existed".

-Home media
+Release

 In December 2016, "CivvyStreet" was released on BBC Store part of the "EastEnders Christmas Classics 2" set but also available individually, and was available until the BBC Store closed on 1 November 2017.